 1. Florida is a “No-Fault” Divorce State

-Divorce in Florida is based upon the “no-fault” system, which means that the couple need not prove that either party performed adultery, abandonment or abuse.
+In Florida, the divorce process is a “no-fault” system, which means that the couple need not prove that either party performed adultery, abandonment or abuse.
 The couple can simply say that their marriage was “irretrievably broken.”
 When both parties agree on all issues of equitable distribution and there are not any children involved, the court will usually grant the divorce via the simplified dissolution process.

 2. Residency is Required